NSA Mechanicsburg looking to test surrounding homes well water supply

-The Navy is making this effort in response to the Environmental Protection Agency’s lifetime health advisory against PFAS, which are man-made chemicals used in common household items like cookware, food packaging and cleaning products, but it’s also found in firefighting foam.
+The Navy is making this effort in response to the Environmental Protection Agency’s lifetime health advisory against PFAs, which are manmade chemicals used in common household items like cookware, food packaging, and cleaning products but also in firefighting foam.

-NSA Mechanicsburg has used foam in for safety drills, and that’s where the concern lies.
+NSA Mechanicsburg has used foam in safety drills, and that’s where the concern lies.

 The testing zone is within a mile north or west on the outskirts of the base.